-- While you do not need any special tools to set goals, I really like the resources from Cultivate What Matters.
-Makse is another popular tool, but I have not personally used them before.
+- While you do not need special tools to set goals, I like the resources from Cultivate What Matters.
+Makse is another popular tool, but I have never used it.

-- Set a word for your year that encompasses all of your goal.
-I know it’s not January, but here’s a secret – there’s nothing magical about January 1st.
+- Set a word for your year that encompasses all of your goals.
 You can read all about my word for 2021 here.

 - Your goals should stretch you.
-Be really honest with yourself with what you are capable of.
-Have realistic expectations of your goals, but you should also be stretching yourself.
-I will usually set my monthly goals to where I know I won’t accomplish them perfectly on purpose, so that I am always reaching.
+Be honest with yourself about what you are capable of.
+Have realistic expectations of your dreams, but you should also be stretching yourself.
+I usually set my monthly goals when I know I won’t accomplish them perfectly, so I always push myself.
 Does that make sense?

-- Decide today is the day, because why not you?
-Why not today?
+- Decide today is the day because why not today?
+Why not you?
 You got this!